mullumaus/mariadb-operator/README.md

     - Add one more MariaDB units
     - Config port of MariaDB
     - Provide a database relation for any MariaDB client
+    - Allow to config the port mariadb will be listening on
+    - To restart mariadb serviec
+    - To backup database
+    - To list database backups
+    - To restore database from a specified backup

 ## Usage